 If an employer's business is closed because of, for example, flooding, is it obliged to pay its employees?

-If an employer temporarily has to close its business premises at short notice because of unforeseen circumstances such as flooding, fire or a power supply failure, and there is no work available for its employees as a result, this will result in a period of lay-off.
+If an employer temporarily has to close its business premises at short notice because of unforeseen circumstances such as flooding, fire or a flu pandemic, and there is no work available for its employees as a result, this will result in a period of lay-off.
 Unless there is a contractual right to lay employees off without pay, or employees expressly consent to being laid off without pay, they will be entitled to receive their normal pay for the duration of the lay-off.
 If the employer fails to pay employees they may sue for damages, or claim unfair constructive dismissal (if they resign as a result of the non-payment) on the ground that there has been a fundamental breach of the contract of employment.
 Employees may also claim that the employer has made unauthorised deductions from wages.